internetarchive/dweb-transports/WRITINGSHIMS.md

 ### Installation for testing

 To make this work we'll need ...
-* Pull request on dweb-objects, dweb-transports.
+* Pull request on dweb-transports.
 * Access to a repo (or branch) for the platform that has the hijacking code, this can be either a separate repo or a pull request on dweb-transport where you can take over a directory (GUN does this).